Investigating the most active pp collisions (top 0.1%) using the tools developed by experiments at the LHC: Bias in the charged-to-neutral particles ratio

 \section{Bias in the charged-to-neutral particles ratio}

 One of the issues discussed in Ref.~\cite{ALICE:2016fzo} is the bias in the charged-to-neutral particle yields when measuring both the event activity and the observable of interest (e.g., the \pt spectrum) within the same pseudorapidity range.
 The observation of an increasing ratio with the increase in particle multiplicity at $|\eta|<0.8$ motivates the use of event classification based on the activity in the forward pseudorapidities covered by the ALICE V0 detector.
 Figure~\ref{fig:4} displays the ratio of charge-to-neutral kaons as a function of \pt for the 0-0.1\% event-activity class selected with different event activity variables.
-In pp collisions, this ratio should be close to unity due to isospin symmetry and, at high \pt, the fragmentation function of both $K^\pm$ and $K_{\rm s}^0$ are similar since both come from strange quark jets.
+In pp collisions, this ratio should be close to unity due to isospin symmetry and, at high \pt, the fragmentation function of both ${\rm K}^\pm$ and ${\rm K}_{\rm s}^0$ are similar since both come from strange quark jets.
 Therefore, the event classifiers should ideally respect this behavior.
 However, both \rt and $N_{\rm ch}$ ($|\eta|<0.8$) give ratios that are above unity in the full \pt interval investigated in this work ($<50$\,GeV/$c$), reaching a discrepancy of up to 15\%.
 On the other hand, for transverse spherocity and sphericity the ratio is above unity for $\pt<1$\,GeV/$c$ and rapidly approaches to zero for larger \pt.
 This is because those event shapes do an implicit cut on high-\pt charged particles biasing the high-\pt neutral-to-charged particle ratio.
 The bias can be reduced by removing the \pt-dependence from the definition of event shapes~\cite{ALICE:2023bga,Prasad:2025yfj}.
 The aforementioned bias is also negligible if the event activity is calculated at forward rapidity like in the case of V0M and flattenicity estimators.
 For these cases, the ratios are fully consistent with unity in the full \pt interval.
 For completeness, Fig.~\ref{fig:4} also shows the ratio for the unbiased case (i.e. selection on \nmpi), which gives a ratio consistent with unity.
+It is worth mentioning that ALICE has reported the \pt-integrated ratio as a function of V0M multiplicity for pp collisions at 7\,TeV.
+Within uncertainties, such a ratio is fully consistent with unity for all the V0M event classes~\cite{ALICE:2018pal}.